Skip to main content

 PoliticsPolitics·By Cassy Cooke

-Senator Josh Hawley (R-Mo.) has introduced a bill banning health care exchanges from including coverage of abortion or "gender-transition procedures" for minors.
+Senator Josh Hawley (R-Mo.) has introduced a bill banning health care exchanges from including coverage for "gender-transition procedures" for minors or for abortions in the majority of circumstances.

 Key Takeaways: